 Geographically, Silchar is placed strategically where it connects the states of Manipur and Mizoram with the other parts of the country.
 Due to this, it is an economically vibrant city.
 Additionally, the adjoining tea gardens have further improved the economy of Silchar.
 Silchar is also a processing centre for rice, tea and other agricultural products.

 There is a lot in store for tourists in Silchar.
 While the unassuming look of the city might seem to disappoint many, the tucked-away temples and other attractions add colour and life to the place.
-The prime destination of Silchar tourism is the Kancha Kaanti Devi Temple.
+The prime destination of Silchar tourism is the Kancha Kanti Devi Temple.
 Located at a distance of 17 kilometres from the city centre, this is a highly revered temple worshipped by the locals and others alike.
 The other places of interest are the Bhuban Mahadev Temple, Martyr's Tomb and Khaspur.

-How to Reach Silchar
+How To Reach Silchar

 Silchar enjoys a tropical monsoon climate with humid summers, substantial rainfall and pleasant winters.